There was a time when any open space in my day felt like a problem that needed solving.

 This shift mattered most at home.

 I’m not claiming some perfect presence now.
-I still catch myself drifting.
+I still catch myself drifting sometimes.
 But I’m more aware of it.
-I try to let moments be incomplete, unscheduled, a little inefficient.
+I try to let moments be incomplete, unscheduled, and a little inefficient.

 Slowing down isn’t laziness